-The Evoque was refreshed considerably in August 2015, with the major upgrade being a new 150bhp 2.0-litre diesel engine that Land Rover calls Ingenium.
-It promises much better fuel economy and CO2 emissions figures than the old 2.2-litre diesel engine, with road tax coming down to just £20 a year as a result.
+The Evoque was refreshed considerably in mid-2015, with the major upgrade being a new 150bhp 2.0-litre diesel engine that Land Rover calls Ingenium.
+It promises much better fuel economy and CO2 emissions figures than the old 2.2-litre diesel, with road tax coming down to just £20 a year (for the three-door Coupe version) as a result.

 Trim levels are SE, SE Tech, HSE Dynamic, HSE Dynamic Lux and Autobiography.
 All models get cruise control, a leather steering wheel, heated front seats, parking sensors and rain-sensing windscreen wipers, with a heated windscreen and sat nav being the only major omission from the entry-level SE.
-The higher-spec models add things like a bodykit, upgraded stereo and sat-nav systems a panoramic sunroof and parking assistance.
+The higher-spec models add things like a bodykit, upgraded stereo and sat-nav systems, a panoramic sunroof and parking assistance.